Conditions InDepth: Nutritional Anemia

-Anemia is a lower than normal amount of healthy red blood cells (RBCs).
-The hemoglobin in RBCs pick up oxygen from the lungs and carries it to cells all over the body.
+Anemia is a lower level of healthy red blood cells (RBCs) than is normal.
+RBCs pick up oxygen from the lungs and carry it to cells all over the body.
 The body cannot work as it should when it does not have enough healthy RBCs.

 Anemia.
 American Society of Hematology website.
 Available at:

 ...(Click grey area to select URL)

 Accessed February 13, 2020.

 Anemia in Adults-Approach to Patients.
 EBSCO DynaMed website.
 Available at: http://www.dynamed....
 Updated September 27, 2019.
 Accessed February 13, 2020.